stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course texts we encounter.

 We will use shared <i class="fab fa-google-drive"></i> [Google docs](https://google.dartmouth.edu/) to create the Hive resource.
 Each week containing course readings or films has a dedicated Hive document.
-The course sections have separate Hive documents, so please make sure to make your contribution to the proper one.
+Please make sure to contribute to the Hive document for your course section.
 You may distinguish between these two documents by examining the superscript notations, as in the examples below:

 - <i class="fab fa-forumbee"></i> <sup>6</sup> : Hive page for section 6 @ [C hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)
 - <i class="fab fa-forumbee"></i> <sup>7</sup> : Hive page for section 7 @ [D hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)